-Scarborough Marsh Trail Professional Review and Guide
+Scarborough Marsh Trail Professional Guide

 "Sometimes, just a small change in scenery can put you in the extraordinary.
 Snowshoeing the trails in this protected marsh area in southern Maine, just minutes from the busy Route 1 highway, transports you to another world.
 Here, narrow channels and tidal rivers snake through frost-tinged salt marshes; wintering birds feed in the rich, still-moving waters; and the briny smell of low tide fills the air, even in the dead of cold season.